Fall 2022 Financial Information

-Financial Aid Payments & Refunds: At disbursement the University first applies financial aid payments towards tuition and housing charges (and toward other charges as allowed) before issuing refunds.
+Financial Aid Payments & Refunds: When financial aid is processed to the student’s account, the University first applies financial aid payments towards tuition and housing charges (and toward other charges as allowed) before issuing refunds.
 Disbursement begins on the published disbursement dates and continues through the semester.
-For more information and upcoming dates, visit http://studentbusiness.fsu.
-To receive your aid, you must comply with Financial Aid terms and conditions located at http://financialaid.fsu.edu/Resources/Terms-and-Conditions.
-You must also confirm that your financial aid file is complete prior to disbursement by checking your status and clearing any holds or to-do list items at http://my.fsu.edu.
+For more information and upcoming dates, visit http://studentbusiness.fsu.edu.
+To receive aid, students must comply with Financial Aid terms and conditions located at http://financialaid.fsu.edu/Resources/Terms-and-Conditions.
+Students must also confirm that their financial aid file is complete prior to disbursement by checking their status and clearing any holds or to-do list items at https://my.fsu.edu.
 Financial aid refunds are sent by Electronic Funds Transfer (EFT) to any US-based bank account, so students must designate a refund bank account and enroll in direct deposit to receive a refund of excess Financial Aid or a refund of financial aid that cannot be applied to University charges.
 Additionally, the University must receive written permission to apply federal financial aid to charges other than tuition and housing.
-For instructions on how to provide that permission, or for direct deposit enrollment instructions, see http://studentbusiness.fsu.edu/direct-deposit.
 Federal aid cannot be applied to excess-hours fees.
+For instructions on how to provide that permission, or for direct deposit enrollment instructions, see https://studentbusiness.fsu.edu/refunds/direct-deposit.

 Note: Financial Aid students who are having their tuition paid by an agency, department billing, or Florida Prepaid College Program should submit the required documents no later than the third day of the semester (see the “Academic Calendar” in this Registration Guide).
 The basic Florida Prepaid College Program does not pay the full amount of tuition owed to the University, nor do Intern Participation Certificates.
 Students must pay the remaining balance due by the posted payment due date.

 Deferments: Financial aid deferments may be granted to students whose aid is not available by the published tuition deadline.
 Not having applied for financial aid is not a valid reason for applying for a deferment.
 The deadline to request a deferment is the tuition payment deadline.
 When deferments expire, students must pay their unpaid tuition balance in full or receive a late fee after the deadline.
-If tuition is not paid, students will not be able to register for future classes, receive a delayed delivery loan, grades, or transcripts.
+If tuition is not paid, students will not be able to register for future classes or receive a delayed delivery loan, grades, or transcripts.
 Students must confirm that their financial aid has arrived and that all requirements have been met by the deferment expiration date.
-Go to http://my.fsu.edu (from Student Account Quicklinks, click Account Statement) you then will see your courses and fees detailed.
-With your temporary deferment, your total balance due may show “$zero” for the “Current Term Tuition.”
-When your financial aid arrives, the screen will show how much has been paid toward your tuition.
-You must ensure your financial aid pays your tuition by the deferment deadline, or you may be assessed a late payment fee of $100.00.
-You may check your financial aid status at http://www.financialaid.fsu.edu.
+Go to https://my.fsu.edu (from the myFSU Portal click Student Central, My Bill) to review courses and fees detailed.
+With a temporary deferment, the total balance due may show “$zero” for the “Current Term Tuition.”
+When your financial aid arrives, the screen will show how much has been paid toward tuition.
+Students must ensure your financial aid pays your tuition by the deferment deadline, or you may be assessed a late payment fee of $100.00.
+Students may check their financial aid status at http://www.my.fsu.edu.
 For questions, please contact the Office of Financial Aid at email@example.com or (850) 644-0539.

 Withdrawals and Return of Financial Aid

 Both the University and students receiving financial aid are required to return unearned financial aid to the aid source.
-Title IV aid programs are repaid in the following order: Unsubsidized Federal Stafford/Direct Loans, Subsidized Federal Stafford/Direct Loans, Federal Perkins Loans, Federal PLUS/Direct PLUS Loans, Federal Pell Grants, FSEOG Program Aid, and Teach Grants.
+Title IV aid pro-grams are repaid in the following order: Unsubsidized Stafford/Direct loans, Subsidized Federal Stafford/Direct loans, Federal PLUS/Direct PLUS loans, Federal Pell Grants, Federal Supplemental Educational Opportunity Grant, and TEACH Grants.

 The University is required to return the unearned portion of the financial aid funds it received from withdrawing students that was used to pay institutional charges such as tuition, fees, housing, and other education-related expenses assessed by the institution.
-The funds returned to the aid source by the University will be credited against the student's total liability of unearned funds.
-However, the student will owe the University the amount returned to the aid source for institutional charges.
-In addition, any student who receives Title IV funds, who stops attending classes during the semester, and who does not officially withdraw from the University, is considered an unofficial withdrawal according to Title IV federal regulations.
-The University is required to return unearned financial aid to the federal government for all unofficial withdrawals in the same manner as students who officially withdraw.
+The funds returned to the aid source by the University will be credited against the students’ total liability of unearned funds.
+Students will owe the University the amount returned to the aid source for institutional charges.
+In addition, any student who receives Title IV funds who stops attending classes during the semester and does not officially withdraw from the University is considered an unofficial withdrawal according to Title IV federal regulations.
+The University is required to return unearned financial aid to the federal government for all unofficial withdrawals in the same manner as students who withdraw officially.

-Florida Statute requires that students who drop or withdraw from any course(s) must repay any Florida Bright Futures Scholarship disbursed for the course(s).
-Section 1009.53, Florida Statute states that funds for any scholarship within the Florida Bright Futures Scholarship Program may not be used to pay for courses dropped by a student or courses from which a student has withdrawn after the end of the drop and add period.
+Florida Statutes require that students who drop or withdraw from any course(s) repay any Florida Bright Futures Scholarship disbursed for the course(s).
 However, a student who receives an award under this program and subsequently drops one or more courses or withdraws from all courses after the end of the drop and add period due to a verifiable illness or other documented emergency may be granted an exception pursuant to s.
 1009.40(1)(b)4 unless the institution’s policy is to refund the cost of the courses.

 Loan Exit Interviews

-Federal and University regulations require that all recipients of federal loans participate in an exit interview counseling session upon graduation, withdrawal from the University, or dropping below six credit hours.
-These loans include: Perkins (NDSL), Subsidized Stafford (GSL), and Unsubsidized Stafford (UGSL) loans.
-Counseling sessions can be completed online at http://studentloans.gov.
+Federal and University regulations require that all recipients of federal loans participate in an exit interview counseling session upon graduation, withdrawal from the University, or dropping below six semester hours.
+These loans include: Subsidized Stafford (GSL), and Unsubsidized Stafford (UGSL) loans.
+Counseling sessions can be completed online at https://studentaid.gov.
 For more information, contact the Office of Financial Aid at firstname.lastname@example.org or (850) 644-0539.